This is the second part of my post “I Remember Mulgrew“

-Mulgrew was known for being the highly in-demand pianist for recordings and on-stage.
+Mulgrew Miller was highly in-demand pianist for recordings and on-stage.
 One of the reasons for that was because he was such a great accompanist.
 His comping, chord voicings, swing and overall sound behind the soloists are so beautiful.

-There are many beautiful recordings of Mulgrew playing behind the soloists.
+There are many beautiful recordings of Mulgrew Miller playing behind the soloists.

 Comping on “All The Things You Are”

-One of my students asked Mulgrew to talk about accompanying a soloist and show some examples.
+One of my students asked Mulgrew Miller to talk about accompanying a soloist and to show some examples of comping.
 Here is Mulgrew playing a few choruses of his comping on “All The Things You Are” by Jerome Kern:

 Mulgrew Comping on Blues

-This is a great video by Bret “Jazz Video Guy” Primak with Mulgrew speaking about comping.
+Here is a nice video by Bret “Jazz Video Guy” Primak with Mulgrew Miller speaking about comping in the class.

 Mulgrew plays some really nice couple of choruses demonstrating comping on Blues in F: